-8.3.1 Physical Examination
+8.3.1 Physical Examinations

 A complete physical examination will be conducted by an investigator or medically qualified designee (consistent with local requirements) before vaccination at Visit 1 (Day 1).
+A directed physical examination will be conducted by an investigator or medically qualified designee (consistent with local requirements) before vaccination at Visit 3 (Month 12).